 1333 Atlantic Avenue, 8th Floor Atlantic City New Jersey 08401 United States +1 (609) 343-2201 +1 (609) 343-2194

 TRAFFIC ADVISORIES Currently in effect on county roadways

-Motorists can expect delays and are advised to plan travel time accordingly or seek an alternate route.
+Motorists are advised to follow the posted detour and plan travel time accordingly or seek an alternate route.

 Atlantic City Expressway Lane Reductions, Milepost 2.6

 Beginning Wednesday, October 9, weather permitting, the Atlantic City Expressway will be reduced to one lane in both directions for short intervals near milepost 2.6 (just west of the Interchange 2 ramps and east of the Sunoco station) for the installation of temporary concrete traffic barriers.